Sunday, December 22, 2024

 In September 2024, new guidelines from the Food and Drug Administration (FDA) will require that all women receive information about their breast density following a mammogram.

 This change aims to empower women with more knowledge about their breast health, but the new information could also cause confusion or worry for patients.
-Here are some facts about breast density, the new guidelines and what they mean for you.
+Here are some facts about breast density, the and what they mean for you.

 What is breast density?